gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-For the tutorial, we will disable the Windows firewall just for testing> open Remote Desktop and log in to the domain controller > Right-click the Start menu and run “wf.msc.” > Select Windows Defender Firewall Properties > turn off the firewall for both “Domain Profile, Private Profile, and Public Profile” > Apply and OK
+For the tutorial, we will disable the Windows firewall just for testing > within azure, copy the public IP address of the domain controller > open Remote Desktop and log in to the domain controller > Right-click the Start menu and run “wf.msc.” > Select Windows Defender Firewall Properties > turn off the firewall for both “Domain Profile, Private Profile, and Public Profile” > Apply and OK
 </p>
 <br />